A quantization of moduli spaces of 3-dimensional gravity: A quantization of the cluster -varieties at

 holds for all $\eta \in \mathscr{S}_{\Gamma'}$ and all $u' \in \mathbb{L}^\hbar_{\Gamma'}$. \end{theorem} Two problems remain, until we can say that we completely solved the quantization problem (QPL5).
 One is that for a pair of seeds $\Gamma,\Gamma'$, the sequence of mutations and seed automorphisms connecting the two seeds is not unique.
 So one should make sure that different sequences yield the same intertwining operator ${\bf K}_{\Gamma,\Gamma'}$, at least up to a multiplicative constant.
 Another problem is to make sure that the consistency equations for the intertwiners hold, i.e.

 for each triple of seeds, for some constant $c_{\Gamma,\Gamma',\Gamma''} \in \mathbb{C}^\times$.
-These two problems are related to each other, just as in the case of usual cluster $\mathscr{X}$-variety at $\mathbb{R}^+$ as discussed in \S\ref{subsec:FG_mutation_intertwiner}.
-We deal with this issue in the next subsection.
+These two problems are related to each other, just as in the case of usual cluster $\mathscr{X}$-variety at $\mathbb{R}^+$ as discussed in \S\ref{subsec:FG_mutation_intertwiner}; namely, the former problem implies the latter.
+We deal with this in the next subsection.